ContinuityControl/continuitycontrol.github.io/_drafts/make-t-we-mux-work-for-you.md

 directory without having to double-check.

 ## Issue 2 - What tab am I trying to view?
-Throughout the course of a tmux session, I often open and clothes several tmux windows based on my needs.
+Throughout the course of a tmux session, I often open and close several tmux windows based on my needs.
 By default, the tmux windows retain the same identifying number.
 This means I can create 4 windows and close the first three, causing the window now visually in the first slot, to be window #3 (on a